jcfr/dockcross/README.rst

   |linux-arm64-images| Cross compiler for the 64-bit ARM platform on Linux,
   also known as AArch64.

-dockcross/linux-arm-cortex
+dockcross/bare-armv7
+  |bare-armv7| Cross compiler for the ARM-Cortex A7 platform on Bare-Metal!!

+dockcross/bare-armv8
-  |linux-arm-cortex| Cross compiler for the ARM-Cortex A7 and ARM-Cortex A53 platform on Bare-Metal!!
+  |bare-armv8| Cross compiler for the ARM-Cortex A53 platform on Bare-Metal!!

 .. |linux-armv5-images| image:: https://images.microbadger.com/badges/image/dockcross/linux-armv5.svg
   :target: https://microbadger.com/images/dockcross/linux-armv5